serain/crack-sec-eng-interviews/README.md

 - Be pleasant; they're trying to figure out if you're the kind of person they want to work with.

 Finally, you'll need to tailor this to whatever role you're applying for; if you're applying for a Mobile Security Engineer position you'll obviously need to prepare some of that.

-This interview preparation checklist was done by collating information from various places on the Internet _before_ I sat any interviews with these kind of companies.
-The following doesn't reflect anything I learned while interviewing.

 ## Table of Contents